Bill Pay FAQ

 You can pay any individual or company you choose (think utilities, mortgage or rent, the paperboy, a babysitter, etc.).
 The only limitation is that payments cannot be sent to locations outside the US.
 Payments to government agencies — including but not limited to federal, state and local taxing authorities or court-ordered payments, are not covered under the payment guarantee.

 Can I Use Bill Pay If I Live Outside the US?

 To enroll in Bill Pay you will need to have a U.S. address.
 After the enrollment is complete you can change your address back to a foreign address.
-Payments can only be made to merchants with U.S. addresses.
+Payments can only be made to merchants within the U.S.

 Is There A Maximum or Minimum Payment?

 There is a $5 minimum payment amount.
 There is no set maximum amount for a single payment.
 The Bill Pay vendor determines any maximum limit on a member by member basis.

 What's The Cutoff Time For Scheduling A Payment?

 The payment cutoff time is Monday-Friday at 7:00 p.m.
 Pacific time.
 Any pending payments in the system will be processed at that time the next consecutive business day.
 If you choose to expedite a payment for a small fee, the cutoff time is earlier in the day depending on if the payment can be sent electronically or by shipping a check overnight to the merchant.

 What If I Need to Change a Payment?

 Changes can be made while a payment is still listed with links to Modify or Delete the payment in the “Pending Payments” section.
 Once the payment has moved to “Processing”, no further changes can be made.